music-encoding/guidelines/_guidelines-v3/07-analysis/02-analysisSpecificAttrs/03-analysisHarmonicIntervals.md

 **@inth** capture the harmonic intervals between notes distributed across multiple staves and layers.

-{% include plainExample.html example="./v3/examples/analysis/analysis-sample173.xml" valid="true" %}
+{% include plainExample.html example="examples/analysis/analysis-sample173.xml" valid="true" version=page.version %}

 Use of the **@inth** permits detailed specification of intervallic information for every note and its function in relation to other simultaneously-occurring notes and